Scholz And Macron Meet In Berlin To Mend Ukraine Rift - UrduPoint

 At no point should German soldiers help select "where will be targeted... where will be hit", Scholz said, a service he has suggested French officials provide to Ukraine for the long-range Scalp missiles supplied by Paris.

-Macron remained combative late Thursday when he told French television a Russian victory in Ukraine "would reduce Europe's credibility to zero", insisting that the continent's security was "at stake".
+Macron, too, remained combative late on Thursday when he told French television that a Russian victory in Ukraine "would reduce Europe's credibility to zero", insisting that the continent's security was "at stake".

-Warning allies against imposing limits on assistance, he added: "If the situation should deteriorate, we would be ready to make sure that Russia never wins this war."
+He said Europe must be "ready to make sure that Russia never wins this war".

-Despite their differences, Scholz said he and Macron had a "very good personal relationship" as shown by their frequent consultations.

-"The strength of the cooperation comes particularly from the fact that we do this even when both countries have different opinions on individual issues," Scholz said.

-Friday's meeting is of "great importance" for allies to "organise as much support as possible for Ukraine", said Scholz, who spoke Thursday with Ukraine's President Volodymyr Zelensky by phone and underlined Germany's "unbroken solidarity" with Kyiv.
+Friday's meeting is of "great importance" for allies to "organise as much support as possible for Ukraine", said Scholz, who spoke on Thursday with Ukraine's President Volodymyr Zelensky by telephone and underlined Germany's "unbroken solidarity" with Kyiv.

 Germany has been Ukraine's single largest backer after the United States, but European efforts to mobilise support have faced challenges.